tropicsquare/orshin-demo/BB_BRINGUP.md

     Peripheral->>Central: Encrypted response ("Hello from Peripheral!")
 ```

-*Figure: Secure handshake and encrypted message exchange using the BlueBrothers protocol.*
+*Figure: Secure handshake and encrypted message exchange using the BB-protocol.*

 ## Troubleshooting